theilr/gimp-frastructure/README.md

 overlap; for a rectangular image, the user can specify a blending mode for how the overlap is treated.

 Works best if the image has a Fibonacci number of pixels as width and height (and this is especially true if the original image is a square).
 The user can (and should!) toggle an automatic rescaling to the nearest Fibonacci length (smaller than or equal to the original size).

-Some examples of what a Fibonacci spiral looks like can be found in [this album](https://flickr.com/photos/theilr/albums/72157629093310975) on my flickr site.
+Some examples of what this looks like can be found in the [Fibonacci Spiral album](https://flickr.com/photos/theilr/albums/72157629093310975) on my flickr site.